DylanPJackson/ruby_intro/README.md

 - [x] Find API
 - [x] Function call API
 - [x] Function transform data
+- [ ] Ruby on Rails tutorial (location data in Model, view to insert data into template for frontend)
-- [ ] Minimal frontend to display ride data
+- [ ] Minimal frontend to display ride data (map of NYC, dots of pickup / dropoff using lat/long)